Near Copperton in Salt Lake County, Utah — The American Mountains (Southwest)

 Erected 2008 by Brad Jencks, Nu-Art Memorial Company, Bingham Canyon Lions Club, Kearns American Legion Post 132, and the United Veterans Council.

 Location.
 40° 33.96′ N, 112° 4.83′ W. Marker is near Copperton, Utah, in Salt Lake County.
-Marker can be reached from Old Bingham Highway 0.9 miles west of State Highway 111, on the left when traveling west.
+Memorial can be reached from Old Bingham Highway 0.9 miles west of State Highway 111, on the left when traveling west.
+The marker is just inside the gate to the cemetery, on the right.
 Touch for map.
-The marker is just inside the gate to the cemetery, on the right.
 Marker is in this post office area: Bingham Canyon UT 84006, United States of America.
+Touch for directions.

 The town of Copperton was built between 1926 and the 1950s to house and service mine employees and postdates the placement of this cemetery.
 It is called the Bingham City Cemetery because those originally interred here from Bingham Canyon were predominently from Bingham City or its "suburbs" of Copperfield, Carr Fork, Highland Boy, and other smaller mining camps.